-North Carolina Medical Malpractice Statistics
+North Carolina Medical Malpractice Law and Settlements

 • There are an average of 566 medical malpractice lawsuits filed in North Carolina each year, or one-quarter of one percent of the lawsuits filed in North Carolina.
 For those who think malpractice lawsuits are increasing in number: there were 496 malpractice lawsuits in 2009, the last year studied.